garretchristensen/BestPracticesManual/Manual.md

 ======================================================================================================================================================================================================

-"Economists treat replication the way teenagers treat chastity - as an ideal to be professed but not to be practised."‚ÄîDaniel Hamermesh, University of Texas at Austin Economics
+"Economists treat replication the way teenagers treat chastity - as an ideal to be professed but not to be practised."—Daniel Hamermesh, University of Texas at Austin Economics

-"Reproducibility is just collaboration with people you don't know, including yourself next week"‚ÄîPhilip Stark, UC Berkeley Statistics
+"Reproducibility is just collaboration with people you don't know, including yourself next week"—Philip Stark, UC Berkeley Statistics

 Replication, in both practice and principle, is a key part of social science research.
 We first define what exactly replication using the